I don’t get zombies or reality housewives from any county.

 My clique’s fabric had holes in it and too often the gossip woven throughout the cloth was all that bound us together.
 In hindsight I wonder about those who I hurt in this clique’s focus or lack thereof.

 In the eighth grade I pulled away, rebelling in ways that weren’t always for my best.
 Growing up in a family who gave their best selves to the outside world, I wanted to give my best to those who were close family and friends.
 Leftovers were for the outside world.

-Then a family friend’s daughter who was in high school with a family member said to me, “Your brother is never nice to me unless he wants my vote for student council!”
+Then a family friend’s daughter who was in high school with my older brother said to me, “Your brother is never nice to me unless he wants my vote for student council!”

 I felt her anger masking her pain.

 That same year I had been voted as a homecoming maid.
-The other girl my age who also got it had campaigned by writing everyone she knew a friendly note.
-The falsity of friendships tainted it all for me.
+In my immaturity and response to this wounded person, I looked at it as a political endeavor The thought of a falsity of friendships tainted it all for me.
 I pulled away more.